Yaozhong-Liu/ceRNA_in_af/README.md

 # ceRNA_in_af
 This repository provides R codes to fully replicate the results in the publication of 'Identifying ceRNA networks associated with the susceptibility and persistence of atrial fibrillation through weighted gene co-expression network analysis'.
+If using these, please reference the paper.
 Data used in the analyses all come from public available repositories:

 The datasets GSE69890 and GSE41177 were downloaded from the NCBI Gene Expression Omnibus (GEO) database (https://www.ncbi.nlm.nih.gov/);